 3.2.1 [K.O.]
-Monitoring and care of livestock $^{ ext{Q}}$
+Monitoring and care of livestock $^{ extstyle Q}$

-All animals must be well looked after and cared for in accordance with the good agricultural practices.
-The persons responsible for this must possess the necessary skills, knowledge and qualifications.
+All animals must be well looked after and cared for in accordance with the good agricultural practices by persons with the necessary skills, knowledge and qualifications.

-The persons responsible for feeding and care must check the condition of the animals at least once each morning and evening (control checks two times daily) through direct visual inspection and in case of anomalies act immediately.
-Meanwhile it is extremely important to pay attention to the well-being of the animals.
+Persons caring for animals (see criterion 3.2.12 [K.O.]
+Proof of competence and training) must check the condition of poultry at least once each morning and evening (control checks two times daily) through direct visual inspection and in case of anomalies act immediately.
 Dead animals must be removed immediately from the livestock area during livestock control.

-The quality of litter and the functionality of the technical installations for ventilation, drinking and feeding has to be checked during walkthroughs at least a daily basis.
+The quality of litter and the functionality of the ventilation, drinking and feeding has to be checked during walkthroughs at least at a daily basis.